tbartold/RepData_PeerAssessment1/PA1_template.md

 }
 ##Load the data (i.e. read.csv())
 rawactivity<-read.csv("activity.csv")

+# once we read in the raw data, we won't need it again
+unlink("activity.csv")
 ```

 2. Process/transform the data (if necessary) into a format suitable for your analysis